AndrewLuther/rock_paper_scissors/README.md

 - [tsx](https://tsx.is/) allows the backend server code to be written in typescript by automatically converting it to javascript at runtime.

-- [esbuild](https://esbuild.github.io/) allows the frontend code to be written in typescript by bundleing it and outputting javascript files to the public folder, which are referenced by script tags in the HTML pages.
+- [esbuild](https://esbuild.github.io/) allows the frontend code to be written in typescript by bundling it and outputting javascript files to the public folder, which are referenced by script tags in the HTML pages.

 ## How can I run it locally?